Rbfinch/grepq/paper/paper.md

 # Summary

 Regular expressions (regex) [@kleene1951representationof] have been an important tool for finding patterns in biological codes for decades [@hodgman2000historical and citations therein], and unlike fuzzy-finding approaches, do not result in approximate matches.
-The performance of regular expressions can be slow, however, especially when searching for matching patterns in large files. *grepq* is a Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions. *grepq* is designed with a focus on performance and scalability, is easy to install and easy to use, enabling users to quickly filter large FASTQ files, and to update the order in which patterns are matched against sequences through an in-built *tune* command. *grepq* is open-source and available on *GitHub* and *Crates.io*.
+The performance of regular expressions can be slow, however, especially when searching for matching patterns in large files. *grepq* is a Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions. *grepq* is designed with a focus on performance and scalability, is easy to install and easy to use, enabling users to quickly filter large FASTQ files, to enumerate named and unnamed variants and update the order in which patterns are matched against sequences through an in-built *tune* command. *grepq* is open-source and available on *GitHub* and *Crates.io*.

 # Statement of need

 The ability to quickly filter FASTQ files by matching sequences to a set of regular expressions is an important task in bioinformatics, especially when working with large datasets.
 The importance and challenge of this task will only grow as sequencing technologies continue to advance and produce ever larger datasets [@katz2022sequence].
 The uses cases of *grepq* are diverse, and include pre-processing of FASTQ files before downstream analysis, quality control of sequencing data, and filtering out unwanted sequences.
-Where decisions need be made quickly, such as in a clinical settings [@bachurin2024structural], biosecurity [@valdivia2012biodefense], and wastewater-based epidemiology in support of public health measures [@choi2018wastewater;@sims2020future;@xylogiannopoulos2021pattern;@merrett2024highly], the ability to quickly filter FASTQ files and enumerate variants by matching sequences to a set of regular expressions is attractive as it circumvents the need for more time-consuming bioinformatic workflows.
+Where decisions need be made quickly, such as in a clinical settings [@bachurin2024structural], biosecurity [@valdivia2012biodefense], and wastewater-based epidemiology in support of public health measures [@choi2018wastewater;@sims2020future;@xylogiannopoulos2021pattern;@merrett2024highly], the ability to quickly filter FASTQ files and enumerate named and unnamed variants by matching sequences to a set of regular expressions is attractive as it circumvents the need for more time-consuming bioinformatic workflows.

 Regular expressions are a powerful tool for matching sequences, but they can be slow and inefficient when working with large datasets.
 Furthermore, general purpose tools like *grep* [@gnugrep] and *ripgrep* [@ripgrep] are not optimized for the specific task of filtering FASTQ files, and ocassionaly yield false positives as they scan the entire FASTQ record, including the sequence quality field.
 Tools such *awk* [@awk] and *gawk* [@gawk]  can be used to filter FASTQ files without yielding false positives, but they are significantly slower than *grepq* and can require the development of more complex scripts to achieve the same result.